-The 3D BioFabrication Facility (BFF) is the first-ever 3D printer capable of manufacturing human tissue in the microgravity condition of space.
-Utilizing adult human cells (such as pluripotent or stem cells), the BFF can create viable tissue in space through technology that enables it to precisely place and build ultra-fine layers of bioink – layers that may be several times smaller than the width of a human hair – involving the smallest print tips in existence.
+The 3D BioFabrication Facility (BFF) and the Techshot ADvanced Space Experiment Processor (ADSEP), together comprise the first-ever system capable of manufacturing human tissue in the microgravity condition of space.
+Utilizing adult human cells (such as pluripotent or stem cells), the system can create viable tissue in space through technology that enables it to precisely place and build ultra-fine layers of bioink – layers that may be several times smaller than the width of a human hair – involving the smallest print tips in existence.

 Without proper conditioning, space-printed tissues also would collapse if immediately returned to Earth.
-Launching along with BFF is a Techshot-developed cell-culturing system that strengthens the printed tissue over time, to the point where it becomes a viable, self-supporting tissue that will remain solid once back in the Earth’s gravity.
-Whereas the tissue printing process may take less than a day, the strengthening process will likely take 12 to 45 days, depending on the tissue.
+Operating in space along with BFF is a Techshot-developed cell-culturing system that strengthens the tissue over time, to the point where it becomes viable and self-supporting once back in the Earth’s gravity.
+Whereas the tissue printing process may take less than a day, the strengthening process can take 12 to 45 days, depending on the tissue.

-In July 2019, BFF will be launched aboard the uncrewed SpaceX CRS-18 cargo mission from Cape Canaveral for delivery to the ISS.
-Once aboard the orbiting complex, it will be installed in the European laboratory module known as Columbus.
+In July 2019, BFF was launched aboard the uncrewed SpaceX CRS-18 cargo mission from Cape Canaveral for delivery to the International Space Station.

-The first phase for BFF, which could last about two years, will involve creating test prints of cardiac-like tissue of increasing thickness.
-The next phase, where heart patches are manufactured in space and evaluated on the ground (under a microscope and in animals, but not likely in humans yet), could last through 2024.
-The manufacturing of whole organs in space would not likely be attempted until at least 2025.
+The first phase for BFF, which could last approximately two years, involves creating test prints of increasing thickness.
+The next phase, where heart patches are manufactured in space and evaluated on the ground (under a microscope and in animals), could last through 2024.
+The manufacturing of whole organs in space would not likely be attempted until much later.

 The path to regulatory acceptance of replacement human organs that were manufactured in space is anticipated to be very long – taking perhaps 10 years.
-Concurrent with Techshot’s own plans, the company also will be leasing BFF to other research teams who may have more aggressive timelines for their projects.
+Concurrent with Techshot’s own plans, the company also is leasing use of BFF to other research teams who may have more aggressive timelines for their projects.

-Also, BFF may have a role in deep space exploration, where it could be used to make food items, or function as a compounding pharmacy – enabling the remote formulation of drugs optimized for each crew member.
+Also, BFF may have a role in deep space exploration, where it could be used to make food items, and/or enable the remote formulation of drugs optimized for each crew member.

-There are many.
-But it can be done, and the potential benefits far outweigh the challenges.
+The challenges are many, but the potential benefits far outweigh them.
 It will require patience.
-But Techshot has been building space research equipment for 30 years and understands very well how to continually improve processes.
-Techshot has several other research devices (not related to BFF) already onboard the space station.
-And nScrypt makes the best 3D printers in the world.
-Its SmartPump™ Micro-Dispensing tool head enables the most precise placement of bioink.
+But Techshot has been building space research equipment for more than 30 years and it understands very well how to continually improve processes.

 Besides the technical challenges that must be overcome, Techshot expects years of work to achieve regulatory approval for its space-manufactured tissue.
-The company wants BFF to benefit patients on Earth as quickly as possible, which is why, after its own initial tests are complete, Techshot will allow other research groups to use it in space.
-The prospect of creating whole organs in space is real – but still years away.
+The company wants BFF to benefit patients on Earth as quickly as possible, which is why Techshot allows other research groups to use it in space.
+The prospect of creating whole organs in space is real – but still many years away.

-This process is quite scalable.
-While it is too soon to speculate on specific numbers, someday BFF stands to make an impact on organ transplant waiting lists.
-If the system advances as planned, it may be producing viable organs and tissues in the next five or six years.
-One potentially limiting factor in scale-up is the availability of rack space in orbiting vehicles.
-The ISS is near capacity.
+Techshot’s process is quite scalable.
+While it is too soon to speculate on specific numbers, someday BFF stands to make an impact on transplant waiting lists.
+One potentially-limiting factor in scale-up is the availability of rack space in orbiting vehicles.
+The International Space Station is near capacity.

 But Techshot is not limited to the ISS.
-It already is exploring options with commercial enterprises that are working on creating microgravity laboratories for research.
+It already has signed preliminary agreements with commercial enterprises that are creating their own orbiting microgravity laboratories for research and manufacturing.

-The long-term success of BFF as a human organ manufacturing system brings an array of prospective medical breakthroughs, including:
+The long-term success of BFF as a manufacturing system brings an array of prospective medical breakthroughs, including:

-- reducing the organ donor shortage (there are about 113,000 people on organ transplant waiting lists)
+- reducing the organ donor shortage (there are about 113,000 people on transplant waiting lists)

 - creating patient-specific replacement tissues or patches